Quick Answer

 Exam Tip: Gotchas

-• The rule doesn't prohibit ALL communication between banking and research.
+- The rule doesn't prohibit ALL communication between banking and research.
 The line is influence over the recommendation, not no contact.
 Bankers can receive published research the same way any client does; they cannot pressure the substance of upcoming reports.
+The firm's written controls also have to protect research from banking pressure, prepublication review, and solicitation, not just supervision.